Ray structures on Teichm\"uller Space: Compactness of harmonic maps to a fixed target

 \subsection{Extension of estimates on Minsky's polygonal regions}

-We begin with an extension of Minsky's analysis of the polygonal region that we will need in our discussion of compactness of a family of the Riemann surface domains for the harmonic maps.
+We begin with an extension of Minsky's analysis of the polygonal region that we will need in our discussion of the compactness of a family of Riemann surface domains for the harmonic maps.

-\begin{lemma} Let $Y\in\T(S)$ be a hyperbolic surface. {For any $R$ sufficiently large, there exists a positive contant $\delta$ depending on} $R$ and $Y$ such that for any harmonic map $f:X\to Y$ with $X\in\T(S)$, each component of the polygonal region $\mathscr{P}_R$ has {injectivity} radius at least $\delta$ with respect to the Hopf differential metric. \end{lemma}
+\begin{lemma} Let $Y\in\T(S)$ be a hyperbolic surface.
+For any $R$ sufficiently large, there exist two positive constants $\delta$ and $\rho$ depending on $R$ and $Y$ such that for any harmonic map $f:X\to Y$ with $X\in\T(S)$ homotopic to the change of marking, each component of the polygonal region $\mathscr{P}_R$ has injectivity radius at least $\delta$ and diameter at most $\rho$ with respect to the Hopf differential metric. \end{lemma}

+\begin{remark} This lemma will be important in controlling the shape of limits of harmonic maps.
+As one simple example, note that this lemma means that one cannot pinch the domain along short curves containing a zero of the Hopf differential: the zeroes are always in the interior of the Minsky regions, and the Lemma states that these regions have injectivity radii bounded away from zero. \end{remark}